LeventErkok/sbvPlugin/README.md

 test x y = x + y >= x - y
 ```

-Note the GHC option of using the plugin; either decorate your file with this option, or pass `-fplugin=Data.SBV.Plugin` as
+[Note the GHC option of using the plugin on the very first line.
+Either decorate your file with
-an argument to GHC, either on the command line or via cabal.
+this option, or pass `-fplugin=Data.SBV.Plugin` as an argument to GHC, either on the command line
+or via cabal.
+Same trick also works for GHCi.]

 If we compile this program with the SBVPlugin enabled, SBV will automatically attempt to prove
 this theorem, and will produce a counter-example at compile time: